 2. Download and install Cisdem Duplicate Finder.

-4. When the scan is done, the results window will display duplicate files for you to view and preview.
+5. Click Scan.
+When the scan is done, the results window will display duplicate files for you to view.

-5. In each set of duplicate files, all but one is automatically selected for removal.
-If you want, you can manually select/deselect.
-Or, you can choose a selection rule to apply the rule to the sets you highlighted in the left sidebar.
+6. In each set of duplicate files, all but one is automatically selected for removal.
+You can manually select/deselect files if needed.
+Or, choose a selection rule to apply it to the sets you highlighted in the left sidebar.

-Tip: Cisdem Duplicate Finder is an excellent duplicate photo finder, which can identify exactly identical photos, photos that look the same but different in resolutions, file sizes or formats, and similar photos in Synology NAS.
+Tip: Cisdem Duplicate Finder is an excellent duplicate photo finder, which can identify exactly identical photos (regardless of file names), photos that look the same to the naked eye but have different sizes or formats, and similar-looking photos on Synology NAS.
 If you only want to view the found exact duplicate photos, you can go to the Images tab of the results window.
 Non-exact duplicate photos and similar photos are listed under the Similar Images tab.

 This article talks about two Synology duplicate file finders and how to use them respectively.
-One solution is from Synology itself, which is basic, not that customizable and requires you to delete duplicates by hand.
-The other one is third-party, which can provide more effectiveness and efficiency and requires you to be NAS-savvy.
-Which one is the best?
-I think it depends on your preferences.
+One solution is from Synology itself, which is basic and not that customizable and requires you to delete duplicates by hand.
+The other one is third-party, which can provide higher accuracy and efficiency and may require you to be NAS-savvy.
+The best choice depends on your needs and preferences.